32. SVG

-s, but any HTML element can be animated with Framer Motion; there are even a few extra properties for SVG paths.
+Most of these examples use motion.divs, but you can animate any HTML or SVG element with Framer Motion; there are even a few extra properties for SVG paths.

-export function FM32SVG() {
+export function CC_20_SVG_path_length(props) {

-const [isChecked, setIsChecked] = React.useState(true)
+const [isChecked, setIsChecked] = useState(true)

 const pathLength = useMotionValue(0)